alexweissman/bootstrapradio/README.md

 Copyright (c) 2014

-An attractive, container-free implementation of styled radio buttons for Twitter Bootstrap.
+An attractive, container-free implementation of radio-style selector buttons for Twitter Bootstrap.
 Compatible with Font Awesome icons.

 ### Screenshot